nodetec/relaywizard/README.md

 ## Learn more

-If you want to learn more about how to setup a relay from scratch, check out [Relay Runner](https://relayrunner.org "Relay Runner")
+If you want to learn more about how to setup a relay from scratch, check out [Relay Runner](https://relayrunner.org "Relay Runner").

 If you just want to know enough to get started, read the following sections to get a server, hook up a domain name and setup remote access: